aviharos/iotagent-http/README.md

 You can try the IoT agent for HTTP compatible microservice as described [here](https://github.com/aviharos/momams#try-momams).

+## Troubleshooting

+If you encounter any trouble using the OEE microservice, inspect its logs:

+    docker logs <container name>

+In the default MOMAMS setup, the container name is `momams-iotagent-http`.

 ## Limitations

 The IoT agent cannot handle HTTPS and Fiware's authentication system.

 ## License